StanNL/NewTab/README.md

 # NewTab
-A Chrome Extension for customizing your new tab page.
+A Chrome extension for customizing your new tab page.